Our mission? To help businesses be remarkable online!

-AreTheyHappy gives you complete control over your online reputation, and one of the best ways to find out how happy your customers are?
-“Tagging!”
+AreTheyHappy gives you complete control over your online reputation, and one of the best ways to find out how happy your customers are is our tagging feature.

 Food & Beverages

 You can’t create new choice drivers, but you are totally free to create your own custom "tags" under every single one of those categories.
 You can make as many as you want.

-Creating New Tags
+Step 1: Create New Tags

 From there click on the orange create new tag button.

 Select a name for your tag

 Select a restaurant choice driver (you can select several)

 Think well about your tags because these will form the foundation of your reporting and therefore your team's learning.